MathSocUNSW/MathSocUNSW.github.io/_pages/events.md

             - You lose marks for using the word “closure” when proving something is a linear map?
             - You can do eigenvectors without back sub?
             - You can follow rules of thumb with picking between ratio test and the rest?
-            - These seminars will boost your marks to an HD?
+            - These seminars will boost your marks to an HD?<br />
             For a complete description, come chill at our term 2 revision seminar for MATH1231 and MATH1241!
             </p>
             <a class="btn mathsoc-btn-white-purple" href="{{ site.baseurl }}/join/">More Info</a>